qmacro/qmacro.github.io/src/posts/2022-06-23-understanding-jqs-sql-style-operators-join-and-index.md

 tags:
   - jq
 ---
-In this post I explore a couple of new (to me) operators in jq's arsenal: `JOIN` and `INDEX`, based on an answer to a question ([JQ: How to join arrays by key?](https://stackoverflow.com/q/72723706/384366) that I came across on Stack Overflow.
+In this post I explore a couple of new (to me) operators in jq's arsenal: `JOIN` and `INDEX`, based on an answer to a question that I came across on Stack Overflow.

-The [answer](https://stackoverflow.com/a/72725480/384366) was in response to a question about how to merge two arrays of related information.
+The [answer](https://stackoverflow.com/a/72725480/384366) was in response to a question ([JQ: How to join arrays by key?](https://stackoverflow.com/q/72723706/384366)) about how to merge two arrays of related information.
 I found it interesting and it also introduced me to a couple of operators in `jq` that I'd hitherto not come across.
 There's a section in the manual titled [SQL-Style Operators](https://stedolan.github.io/jq/manual/#SQL-StyleOperators) that describe them.

 I could have sworn I'd never seen this section before, so had instead looked to see if they were defined in the [builtin.jq](https://github.com/stedolan/jq/blob/a9f97e9e61a910a374a5d768244e8ad63f407d3e/src/builtin.jq) file, where `jq` functions, filters and operators are defined ... in `jq`.
 I did come across them there, and their definitions helped me understand them too.
 I thought I'd explore them in this blog post, "out loud", as it were.